 Herewith, the Sides noted with appreciation the exchange of statistical data (from Georgian side) and relevant contacts (from the Czech side) following the 3rd session of this Joint Committee in 2017.

-Both sides acknowledge the importance of bilateral tourism exchange and promoting and developing cooperation in terms of mutual participation in exhibitions, trade fairs, conferences and seminars, as well as other international promotional and informative tourism events organized in both countries.
+To sustain positive trend, the both Sides agreed to further promote their tourist products and offerings with the means of participating in the tourism related events to be held in Georgia and Czech Republic, and to continue organizing specially tailored press and info tours for the representatives of leading media of both countries.

 Both sides welcome participation of the Czech Tourism Authority – CzechTourism at the Caucasus Tourism Fair in Tbilisi in April, 2018.